gort2014/getting_cleaning_data_project/codebook.md

 - features.txt has the column names for the files x_train.txt and x_test.txt

 Script used
-- The following details are implemented in the R script run_analysis.R.
+- The following details are implemented in the R script run_analysis.R, stored in the same GIT repository as this codebook.

 Step 1: Merges the training and the test sets to create one data set
 - start with the traing data sets
 - Assemble the training files x_train.txt, y_train.txt and subject_train.txt into one training dataset
 - start by looking at dimenions of files.
-Use the dimensions of the files with understanding of what the data represents to decide how to properly merge.
+Use the dimensions of the files along with an understanding of what the data represents to decide how to properly merge.
 - dimensions of x_train.txt is 7352 x 561
 - dimensions of y_train.txt is  7352 x 1
 - dimensions of subject_train.txt is  7352 x 1